wso2/product-apim/sample-scenarios/sample9/README.md

-#### After users starts invoking statistics will appear as follows in publisher
+#### After users starts invoking, the statistics will appear as follows in the API Publisher

 ![](images/image_9.png)